 Oral hygiene is not a new concept by any means.
-In Ayurveda, swishing with herbalized sesame and/or coconut oil has been practiced for thousands of years.
-Neem twigs were frayed and used as toothbrush mechanisms – this is still a common practice all over Asia, and particularly in India.
+In Ayurveda, swishing with herbalized sesame or coconut oil has been practiced for thousands of years.
+Neem twigs were frayed and used as toothbrushes.
 Fermented foods, like yogurt or lassi, were always eaten at the end of a meal as a natural probiotic to leave a healthy amount of good bacteria in the mouth.
 As studies continue to reveal, the connection between our oral microbiota and our health may not be confined to the teeth and gums.
 There is plenty of evidence linking common undesirable mouth bacteria to a host of other health arenas, including arterial, heart, lung, blood sugar, esophagus, and cognitive health.

 Gearing our attention towards populating our mouths with beneficial bacteria may be one of the first things we should do to protect our health.
 After all, when we were born, creating healthy mouth bacteria was at the top of the list!

-Our First Probiotic
+Your First Probiotic

 S. salivarius remains a major player in healthy mouth ecology for a lifetime, offering the body a host of protective benefits.
 It maintains a healthy balance of good bacteria in the mouth and upper digestive tract, supports healthy immunity, and maintains the balance and integrity of the so-very-important intestinal skin.
-(7)